Prepare Your House for Sale and Get the Best Price

 If you have any neighbors that have cars that are eyesores or boats in their driveways, consider asking them to move them.
 Many potential buyers won’t like seeing a cluttered street.

-You don’t have to be rude about it, simply ask for them to do you a favor and pull it around the corner for a few hours.
+You don’t have to be rude about it, ask for them to do you a favor and pull it around the corner for a few hours.

 7. Impress Buyers With Lighting and Scents